Atmosphere and artistic elements of architectural 3D visualization

 Some of the most well-known compositional techniques are the rule of thirds and the golden ratio.
 The rule of thirds involves dividing an image into nine equal parts using two horizontal and two vertical lines.
 Key elements of the scene are placed along these lines or at their intersections, helping to create a balanced and harmonious image.
 The golden ratio, on the other hand, uses a mathematical ratio of 1:1.618, which is often found in nature and is perceived as aesthetically pleasing.
 These techniques can be employed in 3D visualization to create visually appealing and well-balanced compositions.

-Dynamic and Static Composition
+Dynamic and static composition

 An important aspect of composition is creating a sense of dynamism or stillness, depending on the mood or feeling you wish to convey.
 Dynamic composition is characterized by diagonal lines, tilted planes, and an active use of space, which creates a sense of movement and energy.
 Static composition, in contrast, is based on horizontal and vertical lines, symmetry, and central placement of elements, giving the scene a sense of calm and stability.
 In 3D visualization, this can be used to convey different emotional states and focal points.